Statement of Impartiality

 - Subjectivity threats: threats that arise when personal bias overrules objective evidence;

-- Familiarity threats: threats that arise from a person being familiar with or trusting of another person, e.g. an examiner or certification body personnel developing a relationship with a candidate that affects the ability to reach an objective judgment;
+- Familiarity threats: threats that arise from a person being familiar with or trusting of another person, e.g. an examiner or certification body personnel developing a relationship with a candidate that affects the ability to reach an objective judgement;

 - Intimidation threats: threats that prevent a certification body or its personnel from acting objectively due to fear of a candidate or other interested party;